zachhannum/the-word-of-iron/manuscript/chapter_4.md

 "The Prioriem," Len shouted over the din.

 In that moment, Viggo realized what direction they were headed, his feet carrying him without thought.
 The Prioriem.
 It's courtyard was only a block away.
-The Kadorans were trying to *bomb* the Prioriem.
+The Antuzans were trying to *bomb* the Prioriem.

 He heard the sound of a third fireball crash into the street, no more than a hundred paces behind them.
 A harrowing scream, unlike anything Viggo had ever heard, pierced through the veil of sound around him.

 He turned to look back, nearly stumbling in the process, and could see a young girl on her hands and knees.
-By some miracle the fireball had missed her---had it landed a few feet to one side, she would have been crushed.
+By some miracle the fireball had missed her—had it landed a few feet to one side, she would have been crushed.
 He watched as she tried to crawl closer to the point of impact, but the rock was still on fire, and the heat was too intense.
 She shied back, tears streaming down her face.

 *No time to think*.
 He pulled himself away from Len, pivoted, and sprinted back towards the girl.
 Len called out behind him, but his attention already focused ahead.
 His feet flew, and he skidded to a stop in front of the massive crater.
 He had misjudged.
 The rock was closer to three or four span across, about the size of a horse-drawn carriage.
 He caught a glimpse of a body underneath the rock, crushed beneath the weight.
 An outstretched hand peeked from below, now blackened from the fire.
 It seemed to be reaching for the girl.
 Only his years of medical training allowed him to keep his composure.
 Who was it?
 Her Mother?
 Father?